 "What’s critically important is finding our own authentic voice in what we want to communicate, what we want to say, and not be held to somebody else’s standard."

 - Ginger Lane

-The Disability Culture Leadership Initiative and 3Arts/Bodies of Work Residency Fellowships are supported in part by grants from
+The Disability Culture Leadership Initiative and 3Arts/Bodies of Work Residency Program are supported in part by grants from

 the Joyce Foundation and the National Endowment for the Arts.